What Cheese Goes on Pizza?

 If you enjoy the taste of parmesan on your pizza, you should know how to slice it properly.
 This hard cheese does not burn quickly and can be used to top a pizza.

-Parmesan is not as soft as mozzarella, so you can mix it with other cheeses for a unique taste.
-Be sure to use only the desired amount of Parmesan as the cheese should be fresh; otherwise, it will burn.
+Parmesan is not as soft as mozzarella so that you can mix it with other cheeses for a unique taste.
+Be sure to use only the desired amount of Parmesan, as the cheese should be fresh; otherwise, it will burn.

 Top Cheeses for Pizza (Flavor & Texture)